 International chemical law

-Over recent decades, the disregard for safety regulations in South Korea has led to numerous serious chemical accidents.
-For this reason, the existing chemical law (Toxic Chemical Control Act • TCCA), introduced in 1991, has been revised and updated to bring itinto line with current standards.
+Over recent decades, the disregard for safety and chemical control regulations in South Korea has led to numerous serious chemical accidents.
+For this reason, the existing chemical law TCCA (Toxic Chemical Control Act), introduced in 1991, has been revised and updated to bring it in line with current standards.

-Although it is based heavily on the EU-REACH Regulation in terms of consortia management, IT platform, Only Representative (OR) function and tonnage band classification, K-REACH has some unique country-specific features.
-Our team at CHEMSERVICE Asia has well-grounded expertise in this field and will support you in successfully placing your products on the Asian market.
+Although K-REACH is based heavily on the EU-REACH Regulation in terms of registration scheme, Only Representative (OR) function and tonnage band classification, it has some unique country-specific features.
+Our team of Chemservice Asia has well-grounded expertise in this field and will support you in successfully placing and keeping your products on the Korean market.

 - Consultation on K-REACH

 - Ensuring compliance along the entire supply chain (K-REACH-Code-Model)

 For the joint registration, either as lead or as member registrant, various administrative services are required to manage the activities within a CICO (K-SIEF), such as consortia management, LoA calculation, etc. Our team of Consortia Asia acts as independent secretariat and trustee and is ready to support you by granting a smooth and professional process to fulfil the registration obligations while keeping confidentiality amongst all parties.

 Unlike EU-REACH, K-REACH requires the registration of polymers themselves.
 Besides the massive number of joint registrations, polymer registrations impose significant challenges on global industries.
 The lack of existing data and the diversity of the substance identity make the registration of polymers more difficult.
 To reduce your burden on the polymer products, we are providing polymer-focused services with the Polymer Consortium Korea (POCKO), launched by Consortia Asia.